verlab/DEAL_NeurIPS_2021/README.md

 <img src='./images/paper_thumbnail.png' align="center" width=900 />

-This repository contains the original implementation of the descriptor "<b>NRLFeat: Non-Rigid Local Feature Descriptor</b>", presented at NeurIPS 2021.
+This repository contains the original implementation of the descriptor "<b>NRLFeat: Non-Rigid Local Feature Descriptor</b>", to be presented at NeurIPS 2021.

 If you find this code useful for your research, please cite the paper: